slbailey/retrowaves/tower/docs/contracts/FFMPEG_SUPERVISOR_CONTRACT.md

   - Stdin broken: `"🔥 FFmpeg stdin broken (exit code: {code})"`.
   - Stdout EOF: `"🔥 FFmpeg stdout EOF (exit code: {code})"`.
   - **When exit code is unavailable** (process killed, terminated abnormally, or race condition): Supervisor MUST log a clear message indicating the exit code is unknown, e.g. `"exit code: unknown - process may have been killed"` or similar wording that indicates the exit code could not be determined.
+- [S20.2] **PCM flow during BOOTING**: During BOOTING, supervisor MUST receive PCM frames from AudioPump (via EncoderManager.write_pcm()) and MUST forward them to ffmpeg stdin without gaps longer than FRAME_INTERVAL.
+PCM frames must continue flowing during BOOTING regardless of whether the first MP3 frame has been received.
+The supervisor MUST NOT wait for the BOOTING → RUNNING transition before forwarding PCM frames; PCM flow is independent of the state transition and must be continuous.
 - [S21] On process exit, supervisor must attempt to read and log all available stderr output before restarting.
 - [S21.2] **Non-string stderr/exit log hygiene**:
   - Supervisor MUST defensively handle cases where `exit_code` or stderr data is not a plain string (e.g., unittest mocks).
 Logs MUST degrade gracefully without logging MagicMock representations.